ramonskie/codex/aws.md

 **TODO:** Create the `ccdb`,`uaadb` and `diegodb` databases inside the RDS Instance.

 We will manually create uaadb, ccdb and diegodb for now.
-First, connect to your PostgreSql database using the following command.
+First, connect to your PostgreSQL database using the following command.

 ```
 psql postgres://cfdbadmin:your_password@your_rds_instance_endpoint:5432/postgres